Cinderella (2015 Indian film): Cast

-Plot

-The movie is based on two orphan children from the slum area of Mumbai.
-Cinderella is a fantasy of a little girl.

 Soundtrack

 The soundtrack of Cinderella consists of 5 songs, of which 3 were composed by Kiran Vehale - Gaurav Murkar while 2 were composed by Pankaj Padghan.

 Critical reception

 Marathi Cineyug gave the film a rating of 3 out of 5 saying that, "‘Cinderella’ is a story of courage and overcoming the hardship of being poor, but still dreaming of a better life and being happy all the time.
 Above all this is a story of fulfilling one’s dreams through all hardship, a real Cinderella moment."
 Rasik Tirodkar of Marathi Stars gave the film a rating of 2 out of 5 saying that, "It can for the most parts be labelled as poverty porn.
 Melodrama in addition to some weak acting makes this film a pretty bad watch."